marcospgp/tinyORM/README.md

 To build for production, run `bun run build`.
 Add `--watch` to watch for changes.

 To run tests, run `bun test`.
-Note tests rely on the built package, so you'll have to run `bun run build:noTest` after making any changes to see them reflected in the tests.
+Note tests rely on the built package, so you'll have to run `bun run build:noTest` after making any changes to see them reflected in the tests. `bun run build` will fail if the tests don't pass.

 To work on this package while using it in a project, you can link it as a dependency: